 God’s grip on Ukraine has been strong for more than two decades.
 Hamm says it’s the most evangelical nation in Europe.

 Ukraine and Turchynov now face another massive challenge—overt Russian interference.
-Leaders around the world accuse Russia of invading and taking over the Ukranian territory of Crimea.
+Leaders around the world accuse Russia of invading and taking over the Ukrainian territory of Crimea.

 Turchynov asked BGEA’s supporters and believers worldwide to “pray for us so that peace would return and people would be able to live peacefully.”